Georgetown SFS Asia-Pacific

 Georgetown SFS Asia-Pacific (GSAP) is a campus of Georgetown University's Edmund A. Walsh School of Foreign Service (SFS) in Jakarta, Indonesia.
 It is the first campus of an American university to open in Indonesia.
 The campus is located in the Plaza Office Tower in Jakarta's central business district.

 History

 The campus was originally announced on November 13, 2023 by then President of Indonesia Joko Widodo during a visit to Washington, D.C.
 The campus was planned in collaboration with Indonesia's Ministry of Education, Culture, Research, and Technology.

 The campus opened in January 2025, with the launch of an executive master’s in diplomacy and international affairs (EMDIA) program.
 The campus also launched a policy lab program that aims to connect D.C.-based graduate students to issues impacting the global south.
-Yukhi Tajima, associate professor in the School of Foreign Service and former head of the Asian Studies program, serves as GSAP's inaugural rector.
+Yuhki Tajima, Founding Rector of Georgetown SFS Asia Pacific.

 The campus plans to become a hub for global south studies and complement Georgetown's existing campuses in Washington, D.C. and Doha, Qatar.